openshift/osdctl/docs/command/osdctl_capability_remove.md

-## osdctl metrics
+## osdctl capability remove

-Display metrics of aws-account-operator
+Removes a specific capability to a specific OCM organization.
+Available capabilities: hibernation, autoscaling, ovn, upgradeChannelChange

 ```
-osdctl metrics [flags]
+osdctl capability remove [capability] -g [organization ID] [flags]
 ```

 ### Options

 ```
-      --account-namespace string   The namespace to keep AWS accounts.
-The default value is aws-account-operator. (default "aws-account-operator")
-  -h, --help                       help for metrics
+  -h, --help                     help for remove
-      --https                      Use HTTPS to access metrics or not.
-By default we use HTTP scheme.
-  -m, --metrics-url string         The URL of aws-account-operator metrics endpoint.
-Used only for debug purpose!
-Only HTTP scheme is supported.
-  -r, --route string               The route created for aws-account-operator (default "aws-account-operator")
-      --sa string                  The service account name for aws-account-operator (default "aws-account-operator")
+  -g, --organization-id string   Specify an OCM Organization to apply a capability to
+  -b, --subscription-id string   Specify a Subscription to apply a capability to
 ```

 ### Options inherited from parent commands

 ```
       --alsologtostderr                  log to standard error as well as files
-      --as string                        Username to impersonate for the operation
+      --as string                        Username to impersonate for the operation.
+User could be a regular user or a service account in a namespace.
       --cluster string                   The name of the kubeconfig cluster to use
       --context string                   The name of the kubeconfig context to use
       --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure